 India’s largest tax and financial services software platform

-The Finance Minister, Shri Nirmala Sitharaman, is set to announce the big Indian Budget 2022 on
+On Wednesday, February 1, 2023, the Finance Minister, Shri Nirmala Sitharaman, is scheduled to present the significant Indian Budget 2023.

 Parliament of India

 The categorisation of income from stock market transactions is extremely complicated.
 The adoption of a single tax rate for both long-term and short-term assets is something that taxpayers expect, and the alignment of numerous tenures for various asset classes.

 2. Banking Sector:

 The banking industry anticipates a big increase in capital funding in 2023.
 But the industry is more concerned with how the government plans to privatise public sector banks (PSBs).
 According to experts, privatising PSBs will increase operational effectiveness and encourage greater financial inclusion in the nation.